jordan-armitage/OBJECT-02/README.md

 Go on a virtual roadtrip anywhere you want!
 Enter your route and imagine you're sitting in the back seat, staring out the window.

+I have been uploading some updates on [Twitter](https://twitter.com/jordan_armitage)

 ## REQUIREMENTS

 - Get a Google API key [here](https://developers.google.com/maps/get-started)
-- Turn on the Google Maps API, especially the Directions API and the Street View Static API.
+- Turn on the Google Maps API, specifically the Directions API and the Street View Static API.

 ## HOW IT WORKS